utsavrai/transformer-ocr/README.md

 - Modify the script parameters in the "Usage" sections according to your specific directories and requirements.
 - These scripts are part of a workflow designed for processing document images for text recognition tasks.
 They are best used in the sequence presented here.

-For more information, troubleshooting, or contributions, please refer to the project repository or contact the maintainer.

 ---